How to Make Your Home Cozy This Winter

 9. Apply Scents

-Scents are often underrated, but they trigger all sorts of feel-good emotions and memories.
+Scents are often underrated, but they trigger all sorts of beneficial emotions and memories.
 So, dig out your favorite essential oils or candles and use them once a day.
-Check out essential oil scent ideas here at Jane at Home for inspiration!
+Check out essential oil scent ideas here from Jane at Home for inspiration!